gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **The Cyber Skill Gap** By Vagner Nunes - The Cyber Skill Gap: How To Become A Highly Paid And Sought After Information Security Specialist!
 (Use COUPON CODE: W4VSPTW8G7 to make it free) https://payhip.com/b/PdkW

 * **The Beginner’s Guide to Information Security** By Limor Elbaz - Offers insight and resources to help readers embark on a career in one of the 21st century’s most important—and potentially lucrative—fields. https://www.amazon.com/Beginners-Guide-Information-Security-Kickstart-ebook/dp/B01JTDDSAM

+* **Free Springer Textbooks**
+Valid at least through July, Springer is providing free access to several hundred titles in its eBook collection.
+Books are available via SpringerLink and can be viewed online or downloaded as PDF or EBUP files.
+Disciplines include computer science, networking, cryptography, digital forensics, and others. https://link.springer.com/search/page/1?facet-content-type=%22Book%22&package=mat-covid19_textbooks&facet-language=%22En%22&sortOrder=newestFirst&showAll=true

 ## Podcasts